 - Digital Research Architect

 Catherine Coleman is Digital Research Architect for the Stanford University Libraries and Research Director for Humanities + Design, a research lab at the Center for Spatial and Textual Analysis.
-Nicole works at the intersection of the digital library and digital scholarship as a lead architect in the design and development of research services.
+Catherine works at the intersection of the digital library and digital scholarship as a lead architect in the design and development of research services.
 She is currently leading an AI initiative within the Library to make the collections of maps, photographs, manuscripts, data sets and other assets more easily discoverable, accessible, and analyzable.
 Her work within Humanities + Design is encoding interpretive method in tools to create human-centered applications of machine intelligence in support of research.

 - Wikimedia, Biodiversity Heritage Library, Smithsonian Institution